StefRuseva88/parking-calc-tests/README.md

-# 🚗 Parking Cost Calculator - Test Automation Project
+# 🚗 Parking Cost Calculator - Test Automation

 ## 📋 Overview
 This repository contains the test automation project for [Parking Cost Calculator](https://shino.de/parkcalc/).
 The project aims to validate the accuracy, functionality, and performance of the calculator through both manual and automated testing techniques.